This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Dice the onion and tomatoes.
-Mince the garlic and slice the mushrooms.
-Whisk the eggs and set aside.
+• Dice the 1 small onion and 1/2 cup sun-dried tomatoes.
+Mince the 2-3 garlic cloves and slice the 1 pound sliced button mushrooms.
+Whisk the 2 large eggs and set aside.

-• Heat oil in a heavy skillet over medium-high heat.
+• Heat 1 1/2 tablespoons avocado oil in a heavy skillet over medium-high heat.
 Add onion and garlic, sauté until onion is translucent and garlic is fragrant.

-• Next, transfer the sautéed mushrooms to a food processor; add chickpeas, tomatoes,
+• Next, transfer the sautéed mushrooms to a food processor; add 15 ounces chickpeas and the sun-dried tomatoes.

-• salt, pepper, Italian blend herbs, Worcestershire sauce, and panko bread crumbs.
-Pulse until all the ingredients come together resembling ground meat.
+• Add in 1 teaspoon kosher sea salt, 1/4 teaspoon ground pepper, 1 Tablespoon Italian seasoning, 2 Tablespoons vegetarian Worcestershire sauce, and 1 1/3 cup panko breadcrumbs.
+Pulse until all the ingredients come together, resembling ground meat.
 Transfer the mixture to a large mixing bowl.

 • Add in the whisked eggs; using your clean hands or a wooden spoon, mix until all the ingredients are well combined.